 This article was last updated Jul 12, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

-If you’re struggling with credit debt and looking for a way out, you might have considered a balance transfer.
-But what exactly is a balance transfer and how does it work and can you qualify for one if you have bad or fair credit?
+If you’re struggling with credit debt and looking to escape high interest charges, you may have heard about balance transfer cards.
+But what exactly is a balance transfer, how does it work and can you qualify for one if you have bad or fair credit?

-A balance transfer is when you take existing debt from one or more credit cards and transfer it to another credit card.
-Balance transfer cards typically charge a fee of 2 to 5 percent of the amount transferred, but you can find some offers with no balance transfer fee.
-The best balance transfers are accompanied by a 0% intro period during which you will not pay interest for a certain amount of time.
+A balance transfer is when you take existing debt from one or more high-interest credit cards and transfer it to another, low- or no-interest credit card.
+Balance transfer cards typically charge a fee of 3 to 5 percent of the amount transferred, but you can find some card offers with no balance transfer fee.
+The best balance transfer deals are accompanied by a 0% intro period during which you will not pay interest for a certain amount of time.

-But here’s the catch: Balance transfers are available for people with good or excellent credit.
-If your credit score is fair (we consider scores below 660 fair), you will have a slim chance of being approved for a balance transfer card — although you do have some options that we explain below.
+But here’s the catch: Balance transfer offers are available for people with good or excellent credit.
+If your credit score is fair (we consider scores below 670 fair), you will have a slim chance of being approved for a balance transfer card — although you do have some options that we explain below.

 Why balance transfers make sense

-No one likes to carry a balance or be charged high interest rates, but we understand that there are times when you may need to carry a balance on one credit card or possibly more.
+No one likes to carry a balance or be charged high interest rates, but there are times when you may need to carry a balance on one credit card or possibly more.

 But because credit cards carry such high interest rates, you may find yourself fighting a balance you just can’t seem to pay down.
-You’re making your payments on time, but you’re not actually making a dent in your debt because interest is piling up at the same time.
+You’re making your payments on time, but you’re not actually making a dent in your debt because the interest charges are piling up at the same time.

 Can I get a balance transfer offer with fair credit?